Stonygeist123/Delta/README.md

 # Delta Programming Language

 Delta is a **high-level**, statically typed programming language designed to be simple yet powerful.
-It combines **object-oriented** and **procedural** programming paradigms with easy-to-read syntax, making it ideal for intermediate developers who want to focus on logic rather than language quirks.
+It combines **object-oriented** and **procedural** programming paradigms with easy-to-read syntax, making it ideal for developers who want to focus on logic rather than language quirks.

 ---

-## ✨ Features
+## Features

 - Clean, beginner-friendly syntax
 - Statically typed for safety and clarity
 - Supports both **object-oriented** and **procedural** programming styles
-- REPL-based execution (for now)
+- REPL-based and file-based execution
 - Designed with future support for compiled execution

 > ⚠️ Note: Delta is still in development.
-The standard library and file-based execution are planned for future releases.
+The standard library is planned for future releases.

 ---